-- profit or loss for the year and retained profits would increase/decrease by approximately HK\$6.9 million (2017: HK\$5.9 million) due to increase/decrease in the fair value of trading securities. - total equity would increase/decrease by approximately HK\$11.6 million (2017: HK\$10.8 million) due to increase/decrease in fair value of available-for-sale financial assets.
+- profit or loss for the year and retained profits would increase/decrease by approximately HK\$8 million (2018: HK\$6.9 million) due to increase/decrease in the fair value of trading securities. - total equity would increase/decrease by approximately HK\$12.8 million due to increase/decrease in fair value of FVTOCI equity investment (2018: total equity would increase/decrease by approximately HK\$11.6 million due to increase/decrease in fair value of available-for-sale financial assets).

 The sensitivity analysis has been determined assuming that the reasonably possible changes in listed shares prices had increased/decreased by 10% with all other variables held constant at the end of reporting period.
 The changes represent the management's assessment of reasonably possible changes in the relevant share prices over the period until the next financial year end.
-The analysis is performed on the same basis for 2017.
+The analysis is performed on the same basis for 2018.